Posts tagged Arts & Humanities

 Thom spent the early years after college in the fields of teaching and journalism.
 He spent 18 years in government service and 14 years in trade association management/lobbying.

-Thom is a script writer and novelist.
-His interests include research, travel, history, literature, languages, gardening, cooking, and Russian language and culture.
+Thom is a writer.
+His interests include research, travel, history, literature, languages, gardening, cooking, and has a longtime interest in Russian history and culture.
 He lives in Ludlow, VT.

 - Sacred Heart University: BA English